 top of page

-Pixida is coming to London on November 21st to screen Crossings, a powerful depiction of migration struggles and the urgent need for international safe and legal passages.
+Crossings is coming back to London on November 8th, as a powerful depiction of migration struggles and the urgent need for international safe and legal passages.

 This situation is detrimental to both host countries and people on the move.